 - Cr(III) is

-considered to be essential while Cr(VI)
+considered to be beneficial for the glucose metabolism while Cr(VI)

 is cancerogen